Team Facts & News

 Nineteen students from across the U.S. have emerged through a rigorous exam process that began last January with approximately 4,277 students who participated in the Fnet=ma exam to become the 2014 U.S. Physics Team.

 Click here for Semi-finalists questionnaire.
 Semi-finalists must complete this questionnaire by March 28th to be considered for the US Physics Team.

 F=ma exam answers

-Teachers will receive an email in the next couple of days with a link to check their students scores.
+Teachers have been sent an email with a link to check their students scores.

 Semi-finalists have been selected!The cutoff for this year's F=ma exam was originally set to be 12.5